PradeepNedun/ChefHub/README.md

   # ChefHub App

-  This is a code bundle for Shopping App.
+  This is a code bundle for ChefApp App.
 The original project is available at https://www.figma.com/design/WZsot42K4wbR4vn7OLVI2s/Shopping-App.

   ## Running the code